It is commonly said that OpenID was created by Brad Fitzpatrick in 2005. However, a little research reveals that openid.net existed before then.

 Developer Mailing Lists

-XNSORG is the predecessor of the current XDIORG (of which I am the Vice Chair).
-It was founded in 2000 and developed a standard called the eXtensible Name Service (XNS)[1].
-This standard development was later brought to OASIS Open and became the eXtensible Resource Identifier (XRI) TC and the XRI Data Exchange (XDI) TC.
+XNSORG was the predecessor of today’s XDIORG (where I serve as Vice Chair).
+It was established in 2000 and developed a standard called eXtensible Name Service (XNS)[1].
+This standards-development work was later brought to OASIS Open, where it became the eXtensible Resource Identifier (XRI) TC and the XRI Data Exchange (XDI) TC.

-The XNSORG page lists Bill Washburn (current chairman of XNSORG) as "President and Managing Director."
-He would later become the first Executive Director of the OpenID Foundation.
+On this XNSORG page, Bill Washburn (the current Chair of XDIORG) appears as “President and Managing Director.”
+He later became the first Executive Director of the OpenID Foundation.

-Microsoft Passport, Liberty Alliance SAML, OpenID/XNS - no matter how you look at it, OpenID seems like the loser.
-And so the era of the Three Kingdoms of Digital Identity began.
+Microsoft Passport, Liberty Alliance SAML, OpenID/XNS—no matter how you looked at it, OpenID seemed destined to lose.
+Against this backdrop, the Three Kingdoms era of Digital Identity began.

-[1] I have been involved with XNS since 2000.
+[1] I myself have been involved with XNS since 2000.

-[2] Microsoft Passport was launched on October 1999, 10.PresentationThis is now your Microsoft Live ID.
+[2] Microsoft Passport was announced on October 11, 1999.
+It has since become Microsoft Live ID.

-[3] http://www.projectliberty.org/ At its peak, there were over 150 companies.
-Membership fees were high and it was a wealthy organization.
+[3] http://www.projectliberty.org/ At its peak, it had more than 150 member companies.
+Its membership fees were also high, and it was a well-funded organization.

 [4] Kantara Initiative.
-Currently, we are not involved in technical standards, but rather in policy and standard development and product certification.
-Kantara means "bridge" in Swahili, and I proposed the name in the hope that we could serve as a bridge between the numerous identity-related organizations and standards.
-Another candidate was "Agora," but after a vote, "Kantara Initiative" was selected.
+Today it primarily develops policies and standards and certifies products, rather than developing technical standards.
+“Kantara” means “bridge” in Swahili, and I proposed the name in the hope that it would serve as a bridge among the many identity-related organizations and standards.
+Another candidate was “Agora,” but “Kantara Initiative” was selected by vote.